EOSIO/eos/governance/constitution.md

 All service providers who produce tools to facilitate the construction and signing of transactions on behalf of other Members shall present to said other Members the full Ricardian contract terms of this Constitution and other referenced contracts.
 Service providers shall be liable for losses resulting from failure to disclose the full Ricardian contract terms to users.

 # Article XIV - Severability
-Severability If any part of this Constitution is declared unenforceable or invalid, the remainder will continue to be valid and enforceable.
+If any part of this Constitution is declared unenforceable or invalid, the remainder will continue to be valid and enforceable.

 # Article XV - Termination of Agreement
 A Member is automatically released from all revocable obligations under this Constitution 3 years after the last transaction signed by that Member is incorporated into the blockchain.
 After 3 years of inactivity an account may be put up for auction and the proceeds distributed to all Members by removing EXAMPLE from circulation.